sarita001/Contextual-Advertising-Platform/README.md

 ```bash
   pip install rake-nltk
 ```
-6) Node.js (In order to set-up and install Tailwind), NPM for tailwind --> a) https://nodejs.org/en/  (download the LTS version), after installsation check if it is installed by running command (node --version)
+6) Node.js (In order to set-up and install Tailwind), NPM for tailwind.
+--> a) https://nodejs.org/en/  (download the LTS version), after installsation check if it is installed by running command (node --version)
 --> b) tailwind